Amendments and revisions to the Act

 We’ve created a resource, Link changes for OHS Provisions of the Workers Compensation Act 2019, to map the URLs for the OHS provisions of the Act before and after the effective date.

-Our most-used resources will be updated to reflect the revisions and will continue to stay in the same location on our website.
+Our most-used resources have been updated to reflect the revisions and will continue to stay in the same location on our website.

 For more detailed information, these resources are available on the provincial government’s Revision of the Workers Compensation Act web page: